Zazu Nova: After Stonewall

 Nova was active in several gay liberation organizations in the years that followed Stonewall.
 She joined the Gay Liberation Front (GLF) and was involved in the creation of Street Transvestite Action Revolutionaries (STAR).
 In 1970, Nova helped found Gay Youth, a group that worked alongside STAR and provided support for people too young to participate in the GLF.
 She also wrote articles for LGBTQ newspapers and was involved in the first issue of Come Out!.

 Legacy

 Nova disappeared in the mid-1970s, her friends and fellow activists unsure whether she had died or left New York.
 Despite never reappearing, she is remembered as one of the people said to have "thrown the first brick" at the Stonewall uprising.
+Her contributions to the Stonewall riots are often conflated with those of Marsha P. Johnson.
+There are no known interviews with Nova.

 In February 2025, the National Park Service updated their description of Nova from "black transgender woman" to "black woman", likely as a result of Executive Order 14168.
 This change, as well as additional removals of transgender-related terminology from the webpage, led to significant backlash and protests at the Stonewall National Monument in New York.